EyringMLClimateGroup/behrens24james_SPCESM2_ML_ensembles/README.md

   4) Use the prepocessed example SPCESM2 data from zenodo or your own preprocessed SPCESM2 data for training all models

      4.1) Train all networks:
-       The repective training files of individual ANNs can be found in the folders:   models/offline_models/ANNs_lin/ANN_* The repective training files of individual VEDs can be found in the folders:   models/offline_models/VEDs/VED_* The repective training files of ANN_dropout can be found in the folders:  models/offline_models/ANN_dropout
+       The respective training files of individual ANNs can be found in the folders:   `models/offline_models/ANNs_lin/ANN_*` The respective training files of individual VEDs can be found in the folders:   `models/offline_models/VEDs/VED_*` The respective training files of ANN_dropout can be found in the folders:  `models/offline_models/ANN_dropout`

        For the training you need the preprocessed training, validation, test, normalization datasets and 1 single .nc file of SPCESM2 raw data to detrmine the vertical coordinate of the SPCESM2 model (variables hyai, hybi):